|who were patients in the United States Public Health Service Hospital No. 54 located at

 ambulatory.
 A few members of this DAV Chapter conceived the idea of organizing a group of the

-most active members as a secret, fraternal society and devised an initiation ceremony for fun and
+most active members as a secret, fraternal society and devised an initiation ceremony for fun

-as an Auxiliary of the DAV.
+officially recognized as an Auxiliary of the DAV.

-The N.O.T.R. is a secret, fraternal and honor organization limiting its membership by selection only
+The N.O.T.R. is a secret, fraternal and honor organization limiting its membership by selection

-to those who show their devotion and meritorious service to the DAV and the welfare of the
+only to those who show their devotion and meritorious service to the DAV and the welfare of the

 disabled veterans, his widow and orphans.
 As result of this limitation, non-members have been